Stocks Push Higher As Investors Track China, US Data - UrduPoint

 Stocks Push Higher As Investors Track China, US Data

-London, (UrduPoint / Pakistan Point News - 27th Jun, 2023 ):Global stocks advanced on Tuesday as China's growth reassurances and solid economic data in the United States helped reduce recession worries.
+New York, (UrduPoint / Pakistan Point News - 28th Jun, 2023 ):Global stocks advanced Tuesday as China's growth reassurances and solid economic data in the United States helped reduce recession worries.

-As investor anxiety over a global recession as well as political turmoil in Russia eased a little, haven currencies the dollar and yen pulled back while oil prices retreated.
+After Monday's pullback in New York, Wall Street stocks won solid gains following a series of surprisingly upbeat updates on the world's biggest economy.

-"An encouraging speech from China's Premier Li Qiang has lifted sentiment," said Victoria Scholar, head of investment at Interactive Investor.
+"There was a lot of US economic data released today and the key takeaway was that the economy is not breaking just yet," said Oanda's Edward Moya.

 The world's second-biggest economy is grappling with a slow recovery after emerging from Covid lockdowns.